aysbi/Patika_Week5/Week5_Pratik1/README.md

-# Hafta 5 - Pratikler
+# Hafta 5 - Array Pratik
 ## Soru
 Bu pratikte aşağıdaki 4 aşamayı kodlamanız isteniyor.